 Elba is a very small city located in the state of Alabama.
 With a population of 3,903 people and three constituent neighborhoods, Elba is the 140th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Elba is generally considered to be a blue-collar town.
-36.81% of the Elba workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Elba, you'll notice that it is more blue-collar than most other communities in America.
+36.81% of Elba’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Elba is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Elba who work in food service (12.86%), office and administrative support (9.85%), and maintenance occupations (8.16%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Elba has relatively fewer families with younger children, and/or college students.
 Combined, this makes Elba a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.